-The trouble is, the economics of modern media make legitimate coverage difficult to obtain.
+The trouble is, that the economics of modern media make legitimate coverage difficult to obtain.
 TV cameras, photographers, and reporters don’t work for free, and most local media doesn’t prioritize car show coverage.
 The solution?
 Hire your own coverage team!

 For less than $500, you can hire a professional photographer to cover your show (just post an ad on Craigslist and pick your favorite responder).
-For $200-$500 dollars more, you can get a videographer to shoot video of your event for an hour or two.
-If you let your local media know you’re going to hire pros to cover the show, and offer to send them footage or photos free of charge, they just might use it in an article or newscast.
+For $200-$500 dollars more, you can get a videographer to shoot a video of your event for an hour or two.
+If you let your local media know you’re going to hire pros to cover the show and offer to send them footage or photos free of charge, they just might use it in an article or newscast.

 This Sounds Like A Lot of Work…

-You got us – putting on a car show isn’t easy.
+Yup.
+Putting on a car show isn’t easy.
 It takes time, money, and planning to be successful.